obeli-sk/obelisk/ROADMAP.md

 `obelisk generate wit --oci path` - add WIT files + extensions `obelisk new` - show templates, blank workflow should have obelisk types and workflow support

+## feat: Multiple versions of a component
+dont use global registry, mock locally using imports, allow same component twice.
+Toml dependency routing using `requires = "auto" | ["dep1"]`

 ## feat: KV host activity
 Allow using the underlying database.
 Also a conf KV backed by toml file to configure workflows.